Russ Harvey Consulting - Computer and Internet Services

 Microsoft's failing share of the market has allowed the Linux and Mac markets to grow.
 Many folks no longer “traded up” every time Microsoft launched a new version of Windows.

-All these factors were probably involved in Microsoft's choice to move to the Modern Lifecycle with Windows 10.
+All these factors were probably involved in Microsoft's choice to move to the Modern Lifecycle starting with Windows 10.

 Return to top